SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### Latex

-In latex the package manager is part of the tex distribution The two most common latex distributions are ⟮c1;TeX Live⟯ and ⟮c1;MiKTeX⟯ tlmgr is the package manager for tex if you are using the TeX Live distro.
+In latex the package manager is part of the tex distribution The two most common latex distributions are ⟮c+;TeX Live⟯ and ⟮c+;MiKTeX⟯ tlmgr is the package manager for tex if you are using the TeX Live distro.
 The official package hub for tex is CTAN.